kat-ko/Reinforcement-Learning---Snake/README.md

 # Reinforcement-Learning - Snake
-Q-Learning and Deep-Q-Learning Implementation to play Snake in a self-written Tkinter Environment
+Q-Learning and Deep-Q-Learning Implementation to play Snake from scratch using a self-build Tkinter Environment

 # Game Design
 ## Definition of State and Actions